An amazing technique for drawing attention to your focal point is to use increased color saturation to contrast against areas of more muted colors.

 The small areas of saturated colors also create the illusion of increased activity and movement.
 It just looks like there is more going on in this area.

-In the painting below by Claude Monet you are drawn towards the flowers in the foreground which have a beautiful color saturation compared to the rest of the painting.
+In the painting below by Claude Monet, you are drawn toward the flowers in the foreground which have a beautiful color saturation compared to the rest of the painting.

 Many of the great Russian impressionists were masters of using small areas of increased color saturation to attract your attention.
 Bato Dugarzhapov is one artist that comes to mind.

 Thanks for taking the time to read this post and I hope you learned something new!
 If you found the post useful, please share.

 Want more painting tips?
 Come join me in the Painting Academy.